Ciputra Artpreneur: Gallery

-The Ciputra Artpreneur Gallery is a multi-function hall accommodating up to 2,000 guests that can host a variety of events and activities that contribute to the center’s financial sustainability.
+The Ciputra Artpreneur Gallery is a multi-function hall accommodating up to 2,000 guests that can host a variety of events and activities that contribute to the center's financial sustainability.
 Being a white-box space, the Ciputra Artpreneur Gallery has hosted a wide variety of events, such as UOB Painting of the Year, Sebastian Gunawan’s annual fashion show, Google Android One Event, BMW and Mercedes-Benz car shows, New Cities Summit, and private weddings.

 Theater

-The Ciputra Artpreneur Theater has hosted international performances, such as Beauty and the Beast, Annie, Shrek, The Red Lantern, Toyota Classic Concert, The Musical Journey of Dwiki Dharmawan concert and local theater productions such as Opera Carmen by the Resonanz, Lasem by D’Art Beat, Di Atas Rata-Rata by Erwin Gutawa and Gita Gutawa, Janji Toba by Banyu Wening, and Senandung Keroncong Indonesia by Sundari Soekotjo.
+The Ciputra Artpreneur Theater has hosted international performances, such as Beauty and the Beast, Annie, Shrek, The Red Lantern, Toyota Classic Concert, The Musical Journey of Dwiki Dharmawan concert and local theater productions such as the opera Carmen by the Resonanz, Lasem by D’Art Beat, Di Atas Rata-Rata by Erwin Gutawa and Gita Gutawa, Janji Toba by Banyu Wening, and Senandung Keroncong Indonesia by Sundari Soekotjo.

 Museum

 Ciputra Artpreneur Museum is home to the largest collection of Hendra Gunawan's artworks in Indonesia.
 The museum displays 32 paintings and 18 sketches of Hendra Gunawan.
 The artwork is a private collection of Dr. (HC) Ir.
 Ciputra.
 The museum's operates from Tuesday to Sunday, between 12 PM and 6 PM.